aoiofrrr/antoniojcferreira21/README.md

-👋 Hi, I’m António Ferreira

-Product Manager | Builder | Curious
+hey you! welcome 👋

-Right now, designing and growing products at the intersection of health tech, wearables, and behavioral science.
+currently building products at the intersection of health tech, wearables, and behavioral science.

-🧠 What drives me:

-- Turning messy product data into clear decisions (activation, retention, engagement).

-- Building 0 to 1 experiences.

-- Connecting creative and analytical worlds.
+this is where I experiment, prototype, and occasionally build things that probably don't scale (yet).